 Here are some of the best ways to retain government employees and to keep them motivated to perform their very best:

-1. Utilize ARPA Funds to Bolster Salaries and make new Hires
+1. Use Infrastructure Grants to Bolster Salaries and Make New Hires

 Having fully staffed departments and satisfied, well compensated employees is critical to the operations of an effective local government.
-The American Rescue Plan Act enables local governments to make necessary hires and to provide pay increases to staff and workers in the following ways:
+The American Rescue Plan Act and Infrastructure Investment and Jobs Act enable local governments to make necessary hires and to provide pay increases to staff and workers in the following ways:

 - Hire back employees who may have been furloughed during the pandemic in order to re-establish pre pandemic staffing numbers.